~ ~ ~

 Is CHRIST your unrivaled Head, or do you look to yourself or others to supremely direct your life?

 The establishment of CHRIST in these fundamental ways in our individual hearts and lives is what God desires so that our inward “formative core” may be according to His ultimate desire and design.
-He is working to make our “tree good”, from the “roots” up, that we may bear the full “fruit of restoration”, a life marked by personal integrity, spiritual fullness, moral purity, and holistic balance.
+He is working to make our “tree good”, from the “roots” up, that we may bear the full “fruit of restoration”, a life marked by personal integrity, spiritual fullness, holistic balance and moral purity.
 Then, and only then, will we be fit vessels for His end-time purpose of restoration in the Ekklesia!

 May God raise up such a company in this last day!